 13. Are recipients of other bursaries eligible to apply for a Funza Lushaka bursary?

-profession.
-A student who has been offered both a Funza Lushaka Bursary and another bursary may choose to
+Yes, but a student who has been offered both a Funza Lushaka Bursary and another bursary must choose to

 decline the other bursary.

 14. Who should sit on a bursary selection committee?

 The composition of the committee will depend on the institution, but must include academic members of the

 Faculty or School of Education, an experienced professional representative of the relevant provincial education

 department (PED), a representative of the financial aid office and an official/officials representing the DBE.

 15. What selection criteria should be applied?